Quiz Activity (Exam or Test)

 Continue Reading

-This is ideal for when you want to give a student a second chance to take a quiz for technical or other unique situations and still want to keep their first attempt o...
+This is ideal when you want to give a student a second chance on a quiz and want to keep their first attempt on record or factored into their grade.
+Or, you can compl...

 Continue Reading